-Real Estate is all about supply and demand which is why this is also very important.
+Real estate is all about supply and demand which is why this is also very important.
 This consideration is very similar to #3 because it is again about competition.
-When inventory is low, sellers typically sell for more as we explained in our List in the Winter and get a Higher Price blog.
+When inventory is low, sellers typically sell for more as explained in our blog about how sellers should list in the Winter to sell for the most money.
 Ask your agent for reports on how inventory is in your entire town and the abutting towns.
 The higher the inventory, the more choices buyers have and the less they will be willing to pay; the lower the inventory, the more they will pay.

 5) Market Condition

 The pattern of record declines in inventory at the beginning of the year began in 2016.
 Then 2017 inventory followed similar increases and decreases to the years prior, and there were still about 20% less homes on the market compared to 2016.
 2018 and 2019 also saw record lows in the number of homes on the market at the beginning of the year, the lowest amounts ever recorded.
 Other than these isolated events, the market has been strong and predictable, and we will see the 2020 market continue on this upwards path.

 If you have to sell your home at a time when market conditions are inhibited, all the same considerations above apply but you will likely have to price more competitively in order to sell.
 If your home is listed and not selling, we recommend you visit our blog on adjusting the price of your home.